deeleman/learning-angular2/chapter_03/README.md

 # Chapter 3
-## Enriching our component layout and interactivity
+## Enhancing our component  interactivity and layout

 **Warning:** Our *Angular 2 Essentials* book, encompassing the code examples available here, is still in Alpha state and therefore the samples provided herein may be subject to change without prior notice.